Torndeco/pyBEscanner/README.txt

 		So if u make a typo in filter files will cause app to crash

 Notes:-
-	* U can alter the settings & pyBEscanner filters & settings, while the program is running.
+	* U can alter the settings & pyBEscanner rules & settings, while the program is running.
 Just avoid making any typo mistakes
-	* When using multiple filters, if u load up multiple spam filter with same regrex rule, the last one loaded is used.
+	* When using multiple rules, if u load up multiple spam filter with same regrex rule, the last one loaded is used.
-	* If u would like pyBEscanner not to ban people for spaming tents U need to alter createvehicle.spamlist to look like the following

-			4 1 BAN #0  (?!["WeaponHolder_ItemTent"])
-			5 8 BAN #0  (?!["WeaponHolder_ItemTent"])

-		Then u can a seperate rule with a higher value for tents if u like For example, 10 tents in 10 seconds = player ban

-			10 10 BAN Tent
+	* Don't forget u can add exceptions when making a spam rule

 ---------------------------
 ---------------------------